Seattle Mardi Gras riot: Investigations and legal proceedings

 Kerlikowske originally ordered the police at the scene not to intervene, instead maintaining a perimeter around the growing violence.
 The City of Seattle acknowledged that the police strategy during the incidents presented a public safety threat, and the City made an almost $2,000,000 settlement with Kime's family.
-Mayor Paul Schell (who was asleep at home during the events of Tuesday evening) appointed a three-member task force panel to investigate the cause of the riot.
+Mayor Paul Schell appointed a three-member task force panel to investigate the cause of the riot.
 He instructed them not to discuss the lack of police intervention which the public had been concerned about.
 Initially task force meetings were closed to the public, but protest forced the city to open them to attendance.
 The Seattle Police Officers' Guild later voted no confidence in the chief, citing the Mardi Gras riot as one of the reasons.